Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

 Where to stay in Lisbon

-Most of the stuff are situated in the eastern part of the city.
+Most of the city’s highlights are situated in the eastern part of Lisbon.
 A hotel in the old neighborhood – Alfama, the nightlife district – The Bairro Alto or the central Baixa area is your best bet.

 The best possible location in the heart of Lisbon and within 5 minutes from the metro and train stations.
-What makes Casa Balthazar one step ahead than the other high priced Lisbon hotels are its balconies.
-Overlooking the red roofs of the city, you basically have your own private viewpoint with panoramic views and a jacuzzi!
+What makes Casa Balthazar one step ahead of the other high-priced Lisbon hotels are its balconies.
+Overlooking the red roofs of the city, you basically have your own private miradouro with panoramic views and a jacuzzi!

 Situated within 250 m from the Rossio Railway Station, you can hardly find a better location.
-Nice and clean hostel set inside a renovated historic building from the 1930’s.
-Fresh waffles for breakfast and regular cocktail nights makes it my number one budget pick in Lisbon.
+Nice and clean hostel set inside a renovated historic building from the 1930s.
+Fresh waffles for breakfast and regular cocktail nights make it my number one budget pick in Lisbon.

 My friend Plami is an expert on everything Portuguese, and she highly recommended this one.
 Definitely worth a look!